alichtman/alichtman.github.io/_posts/2024-01-13-os-clipboards.md

 ## Clipboard Manager Setup

-I primarily work on `macOS` and `Linux` machines, and have a clipboard manager workflow for each.
+Now that `vim` and `tmux` are hooked up to the system clipboard, I need to set up the clipboard manager to keep track of the history, searching, etc. I primarily work on `macOS` and `Linux` machines, and have a clipboard manager workflow for each.

-### Requirements
+### Clipboard Manager Requirements

--   Extended clipboard history storage
+- Efficient clipboard history storage and retrieval
--   Easily browsable / searchable clipboard history
+- User-friendly and searchable clipboard history
--   Support for media (images / videos) in the clipboard
+- Media (images/videos) support in the clipboard
-    -   Previewing the media is not required, but is a nice-to-have
+    - Optional media preview
--   Same keychord for the clipboard manager on all OSes
+- Consistent keychord for the clipboard manager across all OSes
-    -   One which wasn't a common keybinding in other tools I use
+    - Unique keybinding to avoid conflicts with other tools

 ### Keychord Configuration